tsi/Salsa/README.md

 ===

 Mostly [Susy](http://susy.oddbird.net/) and [Zen](http://zengrids.com/) grids.
-I belive Salsa manage to combine the best of both in a much simpler system.
+I believe Salsa manage to combine the best of both in a much simpler system.

 License